Volvo VESC

-The Volvo VESC, the Volvo Experimental Safety Car, was a concept car made by Volvo to showcase a number of innovative passenger safety features.
+The Volvo VESC, the Volvo Experimental Safety Car, is a concept car made by Volvo to showcase a number of innovative passenger safety features.
 It was unveiled in 1972 at the Geneva Motor Show.

 History

 In the late 1960s, Volvo had a first project with a focus on passenger safety called P1560, which resulted in a few different prototype models being made.
 The project was canceled in 1971, partly because of uncertainties about future safety rules - especially in the United States.

 The following project was oriented along the contemporary Experimental Safety Vehicle (ESV) projects of US car companies.
 Using a V8 engine, it would be significantly larger than previous Volvo models.
 The plan called for ten prototypes, as a number had already been built into a new car model that would complement the 140 Series and become a replacement for Volvo 164.

 This project was also canceled, but a lot of the design and the already finished prototypes were used for the VESC project.